 Under most circumstances, the Procurement Specialist will attempt to secure competitive pricing by fax, email, written quotations, telephone or a competitive solicitation.
 The turn-around time for securing written quotations normally will not exceed three to five days, depending on the circumstances.
 If a department believes that a commodity or service is available from only one source, or an emergency situation exists, justification in support of that belief must be entered on the Comments section for that requisition.
 It will be at the sole discretion of the Procurement Specialist involved as to whether the sole source or emergency justification is accepted.
 The Procurement Specialist will determine whether or not it is in the best interest of the University to secure competitive pricing, but will at all times determine, in his or her professional opinion, that the requisition price is fair and reasonable before issuing a Purchase Order.

-FSU Regulation 2.015 requires that all purchases with a Total Contract Value that exceed $75,000 shall be competitively procured by Procurement Services, except under certain circumstances as outlined in the Regulation, Procurement policy, and these procedures.
+FSU Regulation 2.015 requires that all purchases with a Total Contract Value of $150,000 and above shall be competitively procured by Procurement Services, except under certain circumstances as outlined in the Regulation, Procurement policy, and these procedures.
 (See Authorized Exemptions).
 Requisitioning departments without specific delegated authority MAY NOT, under any circumstances, issue formal solicitations without coordinating with Procurement Services.
-The Attorney General has ruled that attempts to split items among different Requisitions to keep the total below the competitive solicitation threshold is unlawful.
+Attempts to split items among different Requisitions to keep the total below the competitive solicitation threshold is against FSU Procurement Regulation FSU-2.015, Board of Governors Regulation (BOG) 18.001 and Florida Statute 287.057 (9) and is prohibited.
 FSU utilizes two primary methods of competitive solicitation: